ouspg/SecurityEngineering/Week2_Banking_and_Payments/README.md

 You can access the Wazuh (WUI)WebUI at your localhost, to do this go to [https://localhost](https://localhost).
 By default Wazuh uses self signed certs and you won't be directed to the site directly, instead click the advanced tab and find the button for "Accept the risk and continue".
 This will direct you to the site, and from then on you should be able to use it normally.

-Next deploy atleast 2 agents with different operating systems, one on a virtual machine and one on your own OS for example.
-You can do this via the Wazuh WUI(Web User Interface), or when your OS is not available there, you can follow [this](https://documentation.wazuh.com/current/user-manual/agent-enrollment/index.html), the first method is recommended.
-The IP address is your internal ip address.
-This step should be straightforward.
+Next deploy an agent or agents.
+You can deploy the agent(s) on your own platform(server, desktop, etc...) or the course virtual machine.
+For the course virtual machine use the "installation from source" --> "installing Wazuh agent from sources".
+Arch linux, the course VM uses pacman for package management so you could use that.
+[Installation alternatives](https://documentation.wazuh.com/current/deployment-options/wazuh-from-sources/wazuh-agent/index.html) in the documents.

+For other environments, find the appropriate [installation documention](https://documentation.wazuh.com/current/installation-guide/wazuh-agent/index.html), many can be installed in the Wazuh WUI(Web User Interface), for windows, choose windows and fill out the details, run the command and start the agent.
+For the ip address of the server, you can use your internal ip address.

-Create a directory named integrity and add a file to it on both machines and enable FIM(File Integrity Monitoring) on both agents, you should also set the scan frequency at around 60 seconds, so you won't have to wait for the events.
+Create a directory named integrity and add a file to it on both machines and enable FIM(File Integrity Monitoring) on your agent(s), you should also set the scan frequency at around 60 seconds, so you won't have to wait for the events.

 You are to trigger the FIM with atleast two different events.
 Then answer the questions below.